lokumai/smolagents-quickstart-template/docs/mini-courses/4_agents.md

 Tools are the "hands"—functions for actions.

+You can think of an LLM like a brain and an Agent like a human body, and Tools as the hands or feet of the human body.

 ![Agents are just LLM wrappers](../images/agents-meme-card.jpg)
 *Everyone thinks agents are magic, but they're just smart LLM setups!*